Technologies at UHI

 More information on using this service, including an instructional video, can be found on our myday pages

-You can log on to Blackboard and access your class materials anywhere you have an internet connection.
-Some of the features of Blackboard are tools for submitting assignments, taking tests, and participating in discussion boards.
+You can log on to Brightspace and access your class materials anywhere you have an internet connection.
+Some of the features of Brightspace are tools for submitting assignments, taking tests, and participating in discussion boards.

-Not all courses are on Blackboard.
-Instructors in traditional classroom courses have the option to post course materials or conduct class activities within Blackboard.
-Your instructors will inform you if their materials are posted on Blackboard and where to find it.
-How much you will use Blackboard depends on the nature of your course; courses that are wholly online will normally use it extensively and employ many of its features such as discussion boards and chat rooms, courses which are taught largely face to face may not use all of these interactive elements.
+Not all courses are on Brightspace.
+Instructors in traditional classroom courses have the option to post course materials or conduct class activities within Brightspace.
+Your instructors will inform you if their materials are posted on Brightspace and where to find it.
+How much you will use Brightspace depends on the nature of your course; courses that are wholly online will normally use it extensively and employ many of its features such as discussion boards and chat rooms, courses which are taught largely face to face may not use all of these interactive elements.

-Think of Blackboard as your online or virtual classroom.
+Think of Brightspace as your online or virtual classroom.
 Learning online may be a new concept to you, but many of the aids to learning that we are familiar with are replicated.
-In Blackboard you will typically find:
+In Brightspace you will typically find:

 - The course materials you need to study